VariabileAleatoria/Telegram-Facebook-Pages-Bot/README.md

 7. That's it.
 Your Telegram channel and bot are now ready to recieve scraped data from Facebook.
 Now to configure the server side

 ## Setting Up Server

+# Part 1: config.py

+1. Open the config.py file in a text editor of your choice.

 Insert telegram bot token and the channel tag in the **config.py** file.